Injury Attorneys | Restoring LivesTM

 Country roads can sometimes be even more dangerous than city roads.
 The poor visibility at night, winding curves, wildlife, and often poor maintenance are enough of a challenge to deal with under normal circumstances.
 Avoid them when possible on nights when drunk drivers could be out and about.
 The same goes for two-lane highways: Stick as far to the right as you can to minimize the risk of someone hitting you head-on from the opposite direction.

 Be aware of the signs of a potential drunk driver:

 If you encounter a drunk driver, stay behind them and slow down to make sure you have a lot of distance between you.
 As soon as it’s safe to do so, pull over and call 911 to report the driver.
 You will want the make, model, and color of the car, as well as the plate number if you can get it.

-If you or a loved one have been injured as a result of a drunk driving accident, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a drunk driving accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Every driver on the road has the responsibility to be as safe as possible—both for their own sake and for the safety of everyone else…

 Drunk driving accidents are awful and unpredictable.
 If you or a loved one are victims of a drunk driving accident, how do you know who's liable?…